 What is Pronation and Supination?

 The two conditions we are going to concentrate on in this issue are pronation and supination.
-These two terms refer to a foots natural rolling movement while walking or running.
+These two terms refer to the foots natural rolling movement while walking or running.
 This motion is sometimes called the running gait, and is described at the New Balance web site as…

 “A unique set of actions and reactions that your foot performs while in motion to support, cushion and balance your body.”